OceanParcels/Parcels/docs/index.rst

 **Currently implemented**

-* Advection of particles using inbuilt kernels for Runge-Kutta4, Runge-Kutta45 and Euler Forward (see :mod:`parcels.kernels.advection`)
+* Advection of particles in 2D using inbuilt kernels for Runge-Kutta4, Runge-Kutta45 and Euler Forward and in 3D using the inbuilt kernel for Runge-Kutta4_3D (see :mod:`parcels.kernels.advection`)
 * Ability to define and execute custom kernels (see `this part of the Tutorial <http://nbviewer.jupyter.org/github/OceanPARCELS/parcels/blob/master/examples/PARCELStutorial.ipynb#Adding-a-custom-behaviour-kernel>`_)
 * Ability to add custom Variables to Particles (see `this part of the Tutorial <http://nbviewer.jupyter.org/github/OceanPARCELS/parcels/blob/master/examples/PARCELStutorial.ipynb#A-second-example-kernel:-calculating-distance-travelled>`_)
 * Ability to add and remove Particles (see :func:`parcels.particleset.ParticleSet.add` and :func:`parcels.particleset.ParticleSet.remove`)